Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/README.md

 Grid search using cross-validation can be time-consuming.
 If an algorithm has 5 hyperparameters, each with 5 candidate values and we use K=5 folds, then to complete a grid search we need to train 5<sup>6</sup>=15625 models.
 Fortunately, grid-search using cross-validation is an embarrassingly parallel procedure and all these models can be trained in parallel.

 This scenario shows how to use Azure Machine Learning Workbench to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
-We show how to configure and use remote docker and Spark cluster as an execution backend for tuning hyperparameters.
+We show how to configure and use a remote Docker container and Spark cluster as an execution backend for tuning hyperparameters.

 ## Key components needed to run this scenario